TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/Upgrade/UseTheUpgradeWizard/Index.rst

 .. figure:: ../../Images/Upgrade-Wizard-Add-Tables-Columns.png
    :alt: Add tables and columns to the database.

 Click "Execute".
-Now all ext\_tables.sql files from core and extensions are read and compared to your current database tables and columns.
+Now all :file:`ext_tables.sql` files from core and extensions are read and compared to your current database tables and columns.
 Any missing tables and columns will be shown and you'll be able to execute queries sufficient to add them.